Find our frequently asked questions below. Questions that can’t be answered by a website? We’re here to help - just holler.

 It depends.
 Raw denim will stretch — so if you’re between sizes, take the next size down.
 We recommend choosing a pair that are ever-so-slightly-uncomfortably-snug and within about a week of frequent wear, they’ll stretch out to the next size up.
 And since they’ll be stretching in response to your body, you’ll end up with an extra-awesome fit.

-Our stretch denim will fit true to size out of the box, so choose a size that fits comfortably.
+Our stretch denim and washes will fit true to size out of the box, so choose a size that fits comfortably.
 (Like any fabric, it will naturally relax in certain stress areas, but overall it will hold its shape and size.
 We take this into account when we choose our fabrics.)

 What does "front rise" mean?